Federal Immigration Offenses

-The maximum punishment is 10 years prison for each alien transported
+The sentencing guidelines for transporting illegal aliens indicate that the maximum punishment is 10 years prison for each alien transported.

-What Must The Prosecutor Prove In A Case of Illegal Entry By A Deported Alien
+What Must The Prosecutor Prove In A Case of Illegal Reentry By A Deported Alien

-In order to prove a defendant is guilty of Illegal Entry By A Deported Alien, the prosecutor must prove beyond a reasonable doubt that:
+In order to prove a defendant is guilty of Illegal Reentry After Deportation, the prosecutor must prove beyond a reasonable doubt that:

 - The defendant was an alien at the time stated in the indictment;